There are 2 general types of spinal tumors that can cause pain: primary tumors and secondary (metastatic) tumors.

-Most of these spinal tumors are:
+Common intradural-extramedullary spinal tumors are:

-Intramedullary tumors grow from inside the spinal cord or inside the individual nerves and often arise from the cells that provide physical support and insulation for the nervous system (glial cells).
-These tumors occur most often in the cervical spine (neck).
-They tend to be benign, but surgery to remove the tumor may be difficult.
+An intramedullary tumor grows inside the spinal cord and typically arises from the cells that provide physical support and insulation for the nervous system (glial cells).
+These tumors occur most often in the cervical spine (neck).5 They tend to be benign, and surgery to remove the tumor may be difficult.
 The two most common types of intramedullary tumors are astrocytomas and ependymomas.